UN Security Council finally losing patience with Myanmar

 The Myanmar envoy also said diplomats accompanied by media will visit northern Rakhine state on Monday.

 The UN does not have its own army, and it has gotten nowhere with pleas for diplomacy.
-A UN team set to tour Rakhine state on Thursday found its trip cancelled -- due, the Myanmar government claimed, to the weather.
+A UN team set to tour Rakhine state on Thursday found its trip cancelled -- due to the weather, according to Myanmar.

 The UN Secretary-General proposed three things for the Myanmar government to do.

 "First, end the military operations," Guterres said.
 "Second, allow unfettered access for humanitarian support.
 And third, to ensure the safe voluntary and sustainable return of the refugees to their areas of origin."

-Haley called for the Myanmar military to respect human rights and fundamental freedoms.
-"Those who have been accused of committing abuses should be removed from command responsibilities immediately and prosecuted for wrongdoing," she said.

 Japan's UN Ambassador Koro Bessho strongly condemned the attacks on civilians and said his nation was deeply disturbed at reports of killings.